-Although a more recent NDT technology guided wave testing is now considered by asset owners to be a vital inspection tool.
-This is predominantly due to the ease with which the technique can be applied providing high inspection productivity rates and also its unique ability of inspecting pipe areas away from where the tool location making inaccessible areas inspectable.
-Since its release in the 1990s, the technology has improved somewhat.
-Initially, only the Longitudinal Wave mode was employed.
-The more versatile Torsional Wave mode followed several years after.
+Although a more recent non-destructive testing (NDT) technology, guided wave testing is now considered by asset owners to be a vital inspection tool.
+This is predominantly due to the ease with which the technique can be applied, providing high inspection productivity rates and its unique ability to inspect pipe areas away from the tool location, making inaccessible areas accessible.
+Since its release in the 1990s, GWT has seen improvements.
+Initially, only the longitudinal wave mode was employed.
+The more versatile torsional wave mode followed several years later.
 Even using both wave modes, defect classification was based purely on signal amplitude.
 Classifying a signal based on its amplitude alone does not accurately represent the severity of the defect.

 Figure 1: Amplitude Response of Three Defects with a 5% Cross-Sectional Loss

 Figure 1 illustrates the issue of basing defect severity purely on signal amplitude alone.
 Each of the three defects has a constant loss of 5% cross-sectional area and, therefore, the same response amplitude in the corresponding A-scan displays.
 The defect highlighted in yellow has the greatest circumferential extent but the shallowest wall thickness reduction.
 When this defect is compared to the one highlighted in red, it's clear that, although they both represent the same material loss, the defect highlighted in red is the most severe and presents a significant problem to the pipeline.
 Practically this causes a problem.
 Signal amplitude does not give any information on the defect’s aspect ratio, making it more difficult to differentiate between wide and shallow or narrow and deep defects.